SPARKY67966/Esp32-Discord-Notifier/README.md

 # Esp32-Discord-Notifier
-created for fun notify you whenever u got any mention
+notify you whenever u get any mention